1. Home

 A GUID is generated by the GLU.Engine for each Transaction processed by the GLU.Engine.

-A GUID (Globally Unique Identifier) is a large, random number that is used to uniquely identify an transaction that the GLU.Engine processes.
-GUIDs are 128 bits long, which allows for a very large number of unique values.
+A GUID (Globally Unique Identifier) is a large, random number that is used to uniquely identify a transaction that the GLU.Engine processes.
+GUIDs are 128 bits long, allowing for many unique values.
 The GUID is labelled as the GLU_TXN_ID in the GLU.Engine logs.
-The GLU_TXN_ID’s are useful when one is tracing transactions in the logs.
-The use of GUIDs ensures that each transaction with it’s associate Transaction Code has a unique identifier.
+The GLU_TXN_IDs are useful when one is tracing transactions in the logs.
+The use of GUIDs ensures that each transaction with its associate Transaction Code has a unique identifier.

 The ‘Repair Integration’ Tool